Policies & Procedures

 All children should take home a book to read every evening (children in the lower grades should carry theirs in a zip-lock bag).

-Homework assignments are posted on class websites.
+Homework assignments are posted on Google classroom.

 Parents may request conferences before 8:00 am, after 2:15pm, during teacher’s preparation periods or during Parent Engagement on Tuesdays, 2:20-3:35pm (Please check with your child's teacher about the schedule).